coolpugg/coolpugg/README.md

 - 💞️ I’m looking to collaborate on game
 - 📫 How to reach me is discord: is cool.pug

--If you want go to https://paste.protogen.gay/jopizupewa.php for the same thing but easier to read!
+-If you want go to https://paste.protogen.gay/jopizupewa.php for some scripts I found but you can see updated verison on my github

 -The link is outdated but still got 99% of the scripts